 The IGCP states that the reason why mountain gorillas have not survived in captivity is unknown.
 Lowland gorillas, on the other hand, have been kept and bred successfully in captivity.

-Conservationists say that the increase in gorilla numbers is the result of joint "transboundary" conservation efforts in Virunga Massif, which falls in the Democratic Republic of Congo, Rwanda and Uganda.
+In 2010, conservationists said that the increase in gorilla numbers was the result of joint transboundary conservation efforts in Virunga Massif, which falls in the Democratic Republic of Congo, Rwanda and Uganda.
 Organizations in these three African countries have worked hard to protect the gorillas from poaching, reduce disease and conserve their natural habitat.
-The International Gorilla Conservation Programme, an alliance of the African Wildlife Foundation (AWF), Fauna & Flora International (FFI) and the World Wide Fund for Nature (WWF), works closely with the park authorities in all three central African countries.
+The International Gorilla Conservation Programme (IGCP), which is an alliance between the African Wildlife Foundation (AWF), Fauna & Flora International (FFI) and the World Wide Fund for Nature (WWF), works closely with the park authorities in all three central African countries.

 Another factor contributing to the increase in gorilla numbers is the establishment of local economic development projects in nearby communities.
-These community initiatives run by the International Gorilla Conservation Programme, focus on promoting tourism, sustainable resource use and alternative means of securing livelihoods.
+These community initiatives run by IGCP, focus on promoting tourism, sustainable resource use and alternative means of securing livelihoods.
 The International Gorilla Conservation Programme (IGCP) also works to help resolve issues in the local communities and says:

 "the programme aims to influence attitudes to conservation at all levels and reduce the threats facing the parks, forests and wildlife."

 On their website The Ecologist reports on these community initiatives, saying that:

 "Many of these communities now keep bees to make honey or make handicrafts for tourists.
 They don't need to poach."